 Who is At Risk for Non-Hodgkin Lymphoma?

-Some cases of non-Hodgkin lymphoma are the result of genetic risk factors that cannot be predicted or eliminated.
+Some cases of non-Hodgkin lymphoma are the result of genetic risk factors that are unpredictable.
 People with a family history of lymphoma have a greater cancer risk.

 Several studies have identified workers in certain industries that are more likely to be at risk of non-Hodgkin lymphoma due to occupational exposure.
 These workers are: